yaycupcake/fehdiscord/alldynotags.md

 ## Discord Resources

-`?t tags` - Brings up a pastebin with all the Axura tags
+`?t tags` - Brings up a pastebin with all the Naga tags

 `?t howtoninobot` - Brings up the "How to use Ninobot" guide